 Compensation for a Scheduled Loss in Ohio

 Beginning on the date of the initial injury, compensation is available for those who experience this loss of use, according to a schedule set by the state.
 That schedule quantifies an injury based on the number of weeks specific injuries will be paid.
-The current chart determines maximum weekly payment at:
+The statute determines maximum weekly payment at:

 - Hand – 175 weeks